List of Who Do You Think You Are? episodes: Series 20 (2023)

+Series 21 (2024)

+On 11 June 2024, the BBC announced the celebrities taking part in Series 21, in commemoration of the programme's twentieth anniversary.
+The line-up features Rose Ayling-Ellis, Melanie C, Gemma Collins, Jessica Ennis-Hill, Vicky McClure, Paddy McGuinness and Olly Murs.

+Series 22 (2025)

+On 21 March 2025, the BBC announced the celebrities taking part in Series 22.
+The line-up features Aisling Bea, Andrew Garfield, Mishal Husain, Ross Kemp, Diane Morgan, Fred Sirieix, Layton Williams and Will Young.

 Home media

 Series 1–11, 13, 15-17 of Who Do You Think You Are? are all available on Region 2 DVD.

 A box set of series 1–4 is available, distributed by Acorn Media UK.